analyzewithari/SQL_PowerBI_Automotive-Industry/README.md

 ### - Exploration Questions <br />
 **The following questions are explored in this case study:**

-**Customer Sentiment Analysis:**
+**Dealers Sentiment Analysis:**

 - What are the most common sentiments expressed by time?
-- Are there specific car models or features that frequently lead to negative sentiment?
+- Are there specific Dealer that frequently lead to negative sentiment by Year
-- How does customer sentiment correlate with safety recalls or other product issues?
-- Can we identify patterns in customer sentiment over time (e.g., seasonal trends, changes after product updates)?
+- Can we identify patterns in dealer sentiment over time (e.g., seasonal trends)?

 **Sales Performance Analysis:**